matfu-pixel/Comparing-GNN-based-and-ID-based-Item-Embeddings-Web-Scale-Perspective/README.md

 ./run_pipeline.sh --train-finetune
 ```

-If you installed `mlflow`, you can track the training process online:
+If you installed `mlflow`, you can track the training progress online:
 ```bash
 uv run mlflow server --port 5010
 ```